THEdavehogue/glassdoor-analysis/README.md

 ## Acknowledgements

-Special thanks to [Erich Wellinger](https://github.com/ewellinger) for coaching me in this project, and for his instruction on NLP and other special topics throughout the Data Science Immersive course.
+Special thanks to the following people for their help with this project:

+<b>Erich Wellinger</b> - for his stellar instruction on NLP and other special topics throughout the Data Science Immersive course.

+<b>Juno Lee</b> - for help running my scrapers and collecting all of the text for this project.